calebmsword/kivy/README.md

 # The bind trick
 [Back to title](#kivy-notes)

-One of kvlang's triumphs is that it implicitly creates bindings whenever one Kivy property depends on others.
+One of kvlang's conveniences is that it implicitly creates bindings whenever one Kivy property depends on others.
 Suppose we had a widget `CenteredLabel` that subclasses the Label widget.
 Also suppose that it renders its text context in the center of the widget, vertically and horizontally.
 We could then write

 ```kvlang
 FloatLayout: